Automorphic Spectra and the Conformal Bootstrap: Introduction

 \begin{theorem} \phantom{a} \begin{enumerate} \item Any hyperbolic orbifold must satisfy $\lambda_1 < 44.8883537$. \item Any hyperbolic orbifold of genus 2 must satisfy $\lambda_1 < 3.8388976481$. \item Any hyperbolic orbifold of genus 3 must satisfy $\lambda_1 < 2.6784823893$. \end{enumerate} \end{theorem}

+The quoted bounds are rigorously valid with the decimal expansion interpreted as an exact rational number.
+The precise values were obtained using computer-assisted optimization described in the body of the paper.
+We checked the validity of the proof using exact rational arithmetic.
+Note that our method also yields simpler bounds which can be derived by hand without resorting to computers.
+For example, a short pen-and-paper calculation described in Section \ref{ssec:bootstrap} shows that any hyperbolic orbifold must satisfy $\lambda_1 \leq \frac{\sqrt{1297}+55}{2}\approx 45.50694 $, a slighlty weaker version of bound (1) in Theorem~\ref{thm:BestBounds}.

-These values turn out to be very close to $\lambda_1$ of certain well-known hyperbolic surfaces and orbifolds.
+The values appearing in Theorem~\ref{thm:BestBounds} turn out to be very close to $\lambda_1$ of certain well-known hyperbolic surfaces and orbifolds.
 As shown by Siegel \cite{Siegel}, the hyperbolic orbifold of the smallest area is the unique orbifold of genus 0 and three orbifold points of orders $2,\,3,\,7$.
 By numerically solving the Laplace equation on this orbifold, we find it has $\lambda_1\approx 44.88835$, indistinguishable from the upper bound (1) of Theorem \ref{thm:BestBounds}.
 The hyperbolic surface of genus 2 with the largest isometry group is the Bolza surface.
 Its first positive eigenvalue was computed numerically in \cite{strohmaier2013algorithm}, with the result $\lambda_1 \approx 3.838887258$.
 Similarly, the most symmetric hyperbolic surface of genus 3 is the Klein quartic, which has $\lambda_1 \approx 2.6779$, see \cite{cook2021properties}.\footnote{See Section~\ref{sec:ff}.} We see that in all three cases, our bound agrees with the known eigenvalues to several decimal places, which makes us hopeful that our method or its generalizations may lead to sharp bounds.
 In the main text, we will prove several more types of bounds on classes of hyperbolic orbifolds, finding that they are nearly saturated by known orbifolds in almost all cases.

 Our bounds improve upon the previous best bounds.
 For hyperbolic surfaces of genus 2, the previous record is due to Yang and Yau \cite{yang1980eigenvalues}, who showed $\lambda_1 \leq 4$.
+Note however, that, unlike our bound, the Yang-Yau bound applies to all genus-2 surfaces, and not only those with a hyperbolic metric.
 For hyperbolic surfaces of genus 3, the previous best bound was found recently by Ros \cite{ros2020first}, who showed $\lambda_1 \leq 2(4-\sqrt{7})\approx 2.7085$.